jarod4hunt/CSC395_Team-5/README.md

 7) Enjoy!

 ## System Architecture and Data Flow
-This section outlines the architecture of the AgIle Recipe Builder and the flow of data within the system.
+This section outlines the architecture of the AgIle Recipe Maker and the flow of data within the system.
 The application is designed to efficiently interact with the Ollama API to generate recipe suggestions based on user input.

 Architecture Overview
 The system follows a client-server architecture, where the client (web interface) interacts with a Flask backend.
 The backend processes user requests and communicates with the Ollama API to fetch recipe data.
 The architecture is modular, allowing for easy scalability and maintenance.